-For those who know just how terribly toxic PFAS (forever poisons) are to the environment and to the human body, also know that PFAS are found in everything, all over the earth, from your socks and your shampoo to Mother’s milk and Polar Bears –literally everywhere!
+Is there PFAS-Free Food?
+For those who know just how terribly toxic PFAS (forever poisons) are to the environment and to the human body, also know that PFAS are found in everything!

 Before I answer that, it’s important you know the history of PFAS and why even though it was banned here years ago, PFAS continues to contaminate you and the world you live in.

 PFAS have been manufactured and used in a variety of industries around the globe, especially in the United States since the 1940s.

 PFOA and PFOS have been the most extensively produced and studied of these toxic chemicals.
 Both PFOA and PFOS are very persistent in the environment and in the human body – meaning they don’t break down and they can accumulate over time.

 There is evidence that exposure to PFAS can lead to adverse human health effects.

 - Food packaged in PFAS-containing materials, processed with equipment that used PFAS, or grown in PFAS-contaminated soil or water.

 - Commercial household products, including stain- and water-repellent fabrics, nonstick products (e.g., Teflon), polishes, waxes, paints, cleaning products, and fire-fighting foams (a major source of groundwater contamination at airports and military bases where firefighting training occurs).